 NYSED's Education Data Portal and Instructional Reporting and Improvement System will provide a content management system, collaboration platform, and dashboard reports so that educators, students, and families can access and analyze educational data, make decisions, and take actions to improve student outcomes.
-For the first time, teachers and parents will be able to view achievement and other instructional information using a state-supported system.
-School personnel will have much quicker access to educational records as students move between P-12 programs and districts.
-This core functionality is scheduled for deployment in the fall of 2013.
+For the first time, teachers and parents will be

 In order to ensure that the data system is integrated, flexible, and scaleable, NYSED has implemented a comprehensive procurement strategy for the Education Data Portal.
-This procurement strategy includes issuing contracts to multiple vendors for Data Dashboard Solutions that provide educators, students, and families with access to dashboard reports that include early warning system and electronic transcript features.
+This procurement strategy includes issuing contracts to multiple vendors for Data Dashboard Solutions that provide educators, students, and families with access to dashboard reports that include an early warning system and electronic transcript features.
 In addition, the State will award a contract for Content Management and System Services to provide a single sign-on point of entry for users of the EDP, as well as a content management system and collaboration environment for integrated professional development activities for educators.